Welcome To Our Website

-I’m Mark Pfister and if you’re at this page, then it’s likely I’ve been assigned as the adjuster for your flood claim.
-I will be your contact throughout the claims process.
-I’ve designed this site to answer most if not all of the questions you might have.
+If you’re viewing this page, then it’s likely you’ve suffered a flood loss and filed a flood claim.
+This site was designed by a group of experienced flood adjusters to answer most if not all of the questions you might have.
 You will find information on the flood claims process from the beginning to the end.
-The information on the website comes from my personal experience, the NFIP, FEMA, The American Red Cross, the IICRC, YouTube and various other sources.
+The information on the website comes from our personal experiences, the NFIP, FEMA, The American Red Cross, the IICRC, YouTube and various other sources.
 All of this information is readily available on the internet.
-I wanted to bring it all together in one location to help you through the flood claims process.
+We wanted to bring it all together in one location to help you through the flood claims process.
+This website is for educational purposed only and should not be considered or relied upon as lega advice or controlling policy.

 You should know that your Flood Policy is different than your Homeowners Policy.
 Items that are covered in your Homeowners Policy are not necessarily covered by your Flood Policy.
 While most Homeowners Policies are designed to make you ‘whole’, the Flood Policy is a basic policy designed to ‘get you back on your feet’, so to speak.
 I will go over these items when we meet for the initial inspection.